quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/integration_families.md

 exact finite-system evaluation. `result.statistics` contains work and mesh information, not physical quantities or their errors.

-For a prescribed sparse calculation, scalar matrix-function targets still come from `tol` or `tolerance_policy`; passing mesh integration targets with `nk` is an error.
-A custom policy can independently replace `ErrorTolerances.band_energy_integration` and `entropy_integration`.
-These control the sampled matrix-function error; they do not estimate unsampled Brillouin-zone integration error.
+For a prescribed sparse calculation, scalar occupation accuracy comes from the density target and the filling check.
+Entropy shares that scalar accuracy and the same poles; energy uses the occupation approximation directly.
+These are sampled matrix-function checks, not estimates of unsampled Brillouin-zone error.
+Passing mesh integration targets with `nk` remains an error.

 ## Migration